upstarter/automata/README.md

 Note that the five aspects are orthogonal.
 The first two aspects deal with “understanding” the map of the environment.
 The third and the forth aspects deal with autonomy of decision.
-Self adaptation ensures adequacy of decisions with rExUnitt to the environment map.
+Self adaptation ensures adequacy of decisions with respect to the environment map.
 See MMLC<sup>[2](#mmlcfootnote1)</sup>.

 #### A system is defined as an Autonomous Decentralized System (ADS) if the following two properties are satisfied: